Payment networks explained

 Among the biggest payment networks in the world are:

-• Visa, which in 2023 processed 212.6 billion transactions on its networks, and lays claim to just short of 62% of the credit card market share in the US.
+• Visa, which in 2024 processed 233.8 billion transactions on its network with a payments volume of $13.2 trillion, and lays claim to just short of 62% of the credit card market share in the US.

 • Mastercard, with just over one quarter (25.7%) of the US credit card market share.
-In Q2 2023 alone, the overall transaction value of Mastercard’s credit cards surpassed a trillion dollars (just the second time this has occurred).
+In 2024, the overall transaction value of Mastercard’s credit cards was $4.4 trillion dollars worldwide.

 Discover payment networks with Checkout.com